The official blog of the Lung Institute.

 The simplest way to get involved is to educate your friends, family, coworkers and community about the details of the disease.
 Share your stories on social media, and encourage people who smoke to stop.

 If you are part of a COPD patient support group, you can organize events to raise awareness such as concerts, awareness walks and education workshops.
 You can create posters or billboards and reach out to local media outlets to inform them of your efforts.

 If you are a healthcare provider, you can offer free COPD screenings, arrange for prominent doctors to be interviewed by local media outlets and host workshops on the causes of COPD and other lung diseases.

 Join us on Twitter @LungInstitute with #COPDAwarenessMonth to engage in the movement to bring greater awareness of COPD and the options available for its treatment.

-If you or a loved one has COPD, contact Lung Institute Tampa to learn more about stem cell treatment options.
-Lung Institute Tampa operates clinics around the United States to help people with COPD improve the quality of their lives by promoting healing in the lungs through autologous stem cell therapy.
+If you or a loved one has COPD, contact Lung Institute Tampa to learn more about cellular therapy options.
+Lung Institute Tampa operates clinics around the United States to help people with COPD improve the quality of their lives by promoting healing in the lungs through cellular therapy.
 Please give us a call at (800) 729-3065.
 We’d enjoy hearing your story.